ctechfilmuniversity/lecture_ss25_academic_methodologies/docs/04_submissions/gerdes/03/am_03_gerdes.md

 #### description

-Dimensionality reduction (DR) plays an integral role in most fields affiliated with information processing, eg. data compression and machine learning[^1].
-Beyond that, it serves as a powerful tool to understand and analyze higher-dimensional data visually.
-Applying these techniques to a large existing dataset can be used to capture the resulting mapping of datapoint and spatial coordinate as a new training dataset for supervised predictive modeling tasks.
+Dimensionality reduction (DR) plays an integral role in most fields affiliated with information processing, e.g., data compression and machine learning[^1].
+Beyond that, it serves as a powerful tool to visually understand and analyze higher-dimensional data.
+These techniques can be applied to a large existing dataset to generate a new training set, where each original data point is mapped to a corresponding spatial coordinate for use in supervised predictive modeling tasks.

-With this paper the focus lies on an encyclopedic text corpus (like the wikipedia dataset[^2]) and overall thematic similarity as spatial proximity between entries.
-Based on selected literature that investigates the usage of techniques like PCA, t-SNE or UMAP for the visualization of semantic relationships within data, the goal is to derive a practical framework to generate such a dataset.
-Optimally, aspects like data cleaning and quality measurements would also be considered.
+In this paper, the focus lies on an encyclopedic text corpus (like the Wikipedia dataset[^2]) and on representing overall thematic similarity as spatial proximity between entries.
+Based on selected literature that investigates the use of techniques such as PCA, t-SNE, or UMAP for the visualization of semantic relationships within data, the goal is to derive a practical framework to generate such a dataset.
+Ideally, aspects such as data cleaning and quality measurements would also be considered.

 ---